-- flexibility in how and when they use energy so they can save money within their own home or business - having the option to allow their CER technologies to be used in the wider power system and to be rewarded for that - contributing to the achievement of a net zero energy system - lower overall spending on network infrastructure.
+- having the option to allow their CER technologies to be used in the wider power system and to be rewarded for that - contributing to the achievement of a net zero energy system - lower overall spending on network infrastructure.

-Crucially those who do not have CER technologies like solar, batteries and smart hot water systems would also enjoy direct and flow-on benefits, such as:
+Crucially, those who do not have CER technologies like solar, batteries, and smart hot water systems could also benefit from CER's integration into the power system.
+This includes saving money on bills through:

-- Flexibility to use energy more efficiently and save money on bills. - Benefiting from the lower system costs that integration of CER can deliver, which will reduce costs passed to all consumers.
-This includes avoiding increases in network costs by better integrating EVs in the NEM, for example. - Net zero in the NEM as more CER technologies contribute to a cleaner system.
+- the opportunity to use energy more flexibly and efficiently, for example using appliances when the cost of energy is lower. - the lower system costs that integration of CER can deliver, which will reduce costs passed to all consumers.
+This includes avoiding increases in network costs by integrating EVs, for example.

+Consumers without CER will also benefit from the broader environmental benefits of achieving net zero in the NEM, as more CER technologies contribute to a cleaner system.